Hundemeier/sacn/README.md

  * auto flow control (see [The Internals/Sending](#Sending))

 ## Setup
-To install the package use pip.
-Go to the folder where your setup.py is located and execute `pip install . ` to install the Libary.
-Now you can import it with `import sacn`.
+This Package is in the pypi.
+To install the package use `pip install sacn`.
 Python 3.6 or newer required!

 For more information on pip installation see: https://packaging.python.org/tutorials/installing-packages/#installing-from-a-local-src-tree